MrRobinOfficial/Guide-UnrealEngine/README.md

 ### Disable BlueprintPure

 When creating a `UFUNCTION` and marking it as `const`, Unreal will interpret this function as pure function.
-A pure function will evaluate everything it's called, compare to a regular function, which Unreal caches the result and save for later.
+A pure function will evaluate every time it's called (inside Blueprint), compare to a regular function, which Unreal caches the result and save for later.

+Pure function are helpful for small or quick function to execute.
+For an example: **getters**.

+With Blueprint, every time you drag a pin from the result, the function will be evaluated every single time.
+And the result may differ at different execution time.

+This is not the same, as a regular function.
+With regular function, Blueprint will then cache the result.
+And when dragging multiple pins from the result of the function, the same value will be used.

 If you want to mark a `UFUNCTION` as const without Unreal converting into a pure function, you can add this specifier: